wrhenders/inventory-manager/README.md

   - There are also links on each page to create a new item or list all items, which then allows a CSV download.

 - The api endpoints are managed in the api directory.

   - The frontend first checks that any data entry fits the necessary write parameters, then sends the data through the api to the repo component which strips any excess data, revalidates and writes or retreives from the JSON database.

+- The database is stored locally in a db.json file for testing, but can be changed once deployed.
+  - The /components/repo file can switch to a key-value database for using the built in replit db when deployed.
+This change can be made by changing the DB env variable.

 ## Testing